 RNs employed prior to 1/1/17 are encouraged to obtain a Bachelor’s degree or higher degree in Nursing, but obtaining the degree will not be a condition of employment.

-One (1) year acute care experience working with the patient population similar to department of hire or completion of the specialty residency located at that facility.
+1 year Acute care experience working with the patient population similar to department of hire or completion of the specialty residency located at that facility

-National Certification in area of specialty, unless otherwise indicated.
+National Certification in area of specialty upon hire

 Our best-in-class benefits are uniquely designed to support you and your family in staying well, growing professionally and achieving financial security.
 We take care of you, so you can focus on delivering our Mission of caring for everyone, especially the most vulnerable in our communities.

 At Providence, our strength lies in Our Promise of “Know me, care for me, ease my way.”
 Working at our family of organizations means that regardless of your role, we’ll walk alongside you in your career, supporting you so you can support others.
 We provide best-in-class benefits and we foster an inclusive workplace where diversity is valued, and everyone is essential, heard and respected.
 Together, our 120,000 caregivers (all employees) serve in over 50 hospitals, over 1,000 clinics and a full range of health and social services across Alaska, California, Montana, New Mexico, Oregon, Texas and Washington.
 As a comprehensive health care organization, we are serving more people, advancing best practices and continuing our more than 100-year tradition of serving the poor and vulnerable.

 Providence has been serving the Pacific Northwest since 1856 when Mother Joseph and four other Sisters of Providence arrived in Vancouver, Washington Territory.
 Today, Providence is the largest health care provider in Washington located in communities large and small across the state.
 In western Washington, Providence provides care throughout the greater Puget Sound from Snohomish County to Lewis County.